 Located in the extreme southern part of the African continent, South Africa makes a unique tourist destination.
+There are some great reasons to visit South Africa.
 Home to one of the most diverse landscapes, abundant wildlife and world renowned cities, any visitor to South Africa will be amazed by what the country has to offer.
 Having visited South Africa many times over the last years, I can only say that once you have discovered a part, you will want to come back for more.

 Being married to a South African just opened more opportunities for me to discover the great outdoors, the lesser touristy areas and the off the beaten path.
 I would say, no more excuses, here are my 13 reasons why you should visit South Africa.

 13 Great reasons to visit South Africa